 The word ‘dharma’ means duty.
 In the Śrimad Bhāgavatam, dharma is described as a ‘bull’ who stands on four ‘legs’—austerity, cleanliness, truthfulness, and kindness.
-These principles are common to all aspects of human life, including that which is not directly associated with a ‘religion’.
+These principles, also called ‘the four pillars of dharma’, are common to all aspects of human life, including that which is not directly associated with a ‘religion’.
 Indeed, ‘religion’ in the Vedic context is simply one’s duties associated with one’s role.
 The roles, however, are hierarchical and a person is simultaneously in multiple roles.
 The duties associated with the highest role—in relation to God—are called ‘religion’.
 Other duties, which are lower in the hierarchy, include one’s social duties such as ‘father’, ‘employee’, ‘student’, etc. The four legs of dutifulness are associated with both lower and higher duties.
 This post discusses the meanings of these four ‘legs’ of dutifulness.

 Table of Contents